AdobeDocs/marketo.en/help/marketo/product-docs/marketo-engage-modern-ux/overview.md

 ## What's New {#whats-new}

-There's a lot of new functionality in this next-gen experience, all of which is designed to significantly improve your marketing experience.
+There's a lot of new functionality in the Modern UX, all of which is designed to significantly improve your marketing experience.

 **Icons**

 The new interface features improved and expanded iconography.
-Learn about them here: [Icon Glossary](/help/marketo/product-docs/marketo-engage-next-generation-experience/icon-glossary.md).
+Learn about them here: [Icon Glossary](/help/marketo/product-docs/marketo-engage-modern-ux/icon-glossary.md).

 ![](assets/overview-new-icons.png)

 **Global Navigation**

 Goodbye superball.
-You now have quick access to all of the main Marketo sections.
+You now have quick access to all of the main Marketo Engage sections.

 ![](assets/overview-5.png)